home-assistant/home-assistant.io/source/_posts/2021-06-09-home-assistant-os-release-6.markdown

 ### Homematic IP Support

 [@jens-maus] contributed OS support for Homematic/Homematic IP dual-stack support for RPI-RF-MOD or HM-MOD-RPI-PCB devices.
-This toghether with the [RaspberryMatic CCU Add-On](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant) offers the full functionality of RaspberryMatic embedded in Home Assistant.
+This together with the [RaspberryMatic CCU Add-On](https://github.com/jens-maus/RaspberryMatic/wiki/Installation-HomeAssistant) offers the full functionality of RaspberryMatic embedded in Home Assistant.